youreachedrahat/PPBL-2023-Token-Registry/readme.md

         cd ppbl-2023-token-registry
         ```

+    - You have to add the original repository, in this case the Gimbalabs repository, as a remote:

+        ```bash
+        git remote add upstream https://gitlab.com/gimbalabs/ppbl-2023/ppbl-2023-token-registry
+        ```
+    This action establish a connection between the Gimbalabs repo and your fork.
+This connection is key to make possible many interaction between both repositories.

     - Execute the command `git branch`.
 That command let you see how many *branches* you have currently in your project.
 In this moment, you should have only one: the **main branch**.

     - Although you can do whatever you want with this copy of the repository, you could want to treat your copy with the same care that you treat the Gimbalabs repo.
 So let's create a new branch.
-That branch will be your **working branch**:
+That branch will be your **working-branch**:
         ```bash
         git checkout -b working-branch
         ```